darka/darka-blog-src/content/posts/python-enum-comparison.md

 ---
-title: "Python Enumeration Comparisons"
+title: "Python Enumeration Aliases"
-description: "Working around somewhat unintuitive Enum comparison behaviour in Python"
+description: "Working around somewhat unintuitive Enum member aliasing behaviour in Python"
 date: 2021-06-26T12:30:00Z
 draft: false
-summary: Working around somewhat unintuitive Enum comparison behaviour in Python
+summary: Working around somewhat unintuitive Enum member aliasing behaviour in Python
 tags: ["python"]
 ---

 # Example

-Imagine we need to store a mapping between animals and their corresponding animal classes inside an enumeration.
+Imagine we would like to store a mapping between animals and their corresponding animal classes inside an enumeration.
 We start by defining an animal class enum:

 {{< highlight python >}}